azureossd/azureossd.github.io/_posts/2023-05-22-Logging-configuration-with-JBoss-EAP-and-Spring-Boot.md

 We'll cover some different methods below to configure logging to change this.

 # Log File locations
+> **NOTE**: Consider sending logs to Azure Monitor (Log Analytics workspace based) for a better approach at persisting logs, which also makes it much more searchable, as opposed to file system logs like in this blog.
+You can also send logs externally to log retention providers of your choice.

 As with all "Blessed" Images, stdout and stderr is redirected to `default_docker.log`.
 This includes typically the Web Server logging (in this case, Jboss and Undertow) - plus, application logging.

 If absolutely needed, logging directory locations can be changed for certain files.
 In the current JBoss Blessed Image, there are a few files that are created for JBoss, GC, and the application.
 Some of this is redirected to `default_docker.log` already - and should generally suffice, however, some other files live under `/tmp/LogFiles`.
 The files under `/tmp/LogFiles` are: